-Disruptions are inevitable and disasters will hopefully never happen, but either way we would be wise to prepare our business for them because there’s an awful lot at stake if we don’t, such as our data, our brand reputation, and our loss of revenue due to loss of productivity,
+Disruptions are inevitable and disasters will hopefully never happen, but either way you’d be wise to prepare your business for them because there’s an awful lot at stake if you don’t, such as your data, your brand reputation, and your loss of revenue due to loss of productivity,

 Five key preparations, together, could give your business the resilience it needs to keep running through any kind of disruption.
 Implementing the five preparations I’ve listed below will put you in good stead for the year ahead.
 Here they are: